motogoatUK/DPST-Vinyl-Records/README.md

 <insert screenshots here>

-### I spent longer than I should have setting up an Azure MySQL database for this project.
+# I spent longer than I should have setting up an Azure MySQL database for this project.
 I thought it would be a good idea to use some of my gained knowledge, having recently passed the Azure fundamentals AZ-900 exam as part of this bootcamp.

+### POSTMAN url's:

+Create:
+localhost:8080/record/create		- supply a JSON object containing the record to add. localhost:8080/record/createMulti	- supply a JSON Array containing 1 or more records.

+Read:
+localhost:8080/record/list
+localhost:8080/record/list/small	- returns a JSON array of records that have a small spindle size. localhost:8080/record/list/large	- returns a JSON array of records that have a large spindle size. localhost:8080/record/id/<i>id</i>	- returns a JSON object of a single record

+Update:
+localhost:8080/record/update/<i>id</i> - supply a JSON object containing the only the fields that need to be changed

+Delete:
+localhost:8080/record/delete/<i>id</i> - deletes the record with id